weronikaduda/cloudx-java-azure-dev/content/modules/module-11/task.md

 **Please complete the following task:**

 1. PetStore Web Apps are balanced with Traffic Manager.
-2. PetStore Web Apps should be available for auto-scaling.
+2. PetStore public API services should be available for auto-scaling.
 3. PetStore Web Apps should support deployment slots (at least one instance of Web).
 4. Pet and Product Services should use Azure SQL as a database.
 5. Order Service should use Cosmos DB as a database.